A Mexican mayor wed an animal resembling an alligator in a customary ritual meant to bring luck to his people.

 There has been a caiman marriage ceremony between a man and a woman for 230 years to mark the end of hostilities between the indigenous Chontal and Huave peoples.

-To unite the two towns, the mayor, who is a symbol for the Chontal monarch, marries the reptile, who is a representation of a Huave princess girl.
+To unite the two towns, the mayor, a symbol for the Chontal monarch, marries the reptile, a representation of a Huave princess girl.

 Caimans are indigenous to Mexico and Central America and dwell in wetlands.

-The animal is taken from house to house before the ritual so that villagers can dance and hold her.
+Before the ritual, the animal is taken from house to house so villagers can dance and hold her.

-The reptile is dressed in a green skirt, a vibrant hand-embroidered tunic, and a ribbon and sequin hat.
+The reptile is dressed in a green skirt, vibrant hand-embroidered tunic, ribbon, and sequin hat.

 Her snout is tied shut to prevent any untoward incidents before the wedding.